Haemophilia A: Genetics

 Haemophilia A is inherited as an X-linked recessive trait.
 It occurs in males and in homozygous females (which is only possible in the daughters of a haemophilic male and a carrier or haemophiliac female).
 However, mild haemophilia A is known to occur in heterozygous females due to X-inactivation, so it is recommended that levels of factor VIII and IX be measured in all known or potential carriers prior to surgery and in the event of clinically significant bleeding.

 About 5-10% of people with haemophilia A are affected because they make a dysfunctional version of the factor VIII protein, while the remainder are affected because they produce factor VIII in insufficient amounts (quantitative deficiency).
 Of those who have severe deficiency (defined as <1% activity of factor VIII), 45-50% have the same mutation, an inversion within the factor VIII gene that results in total elimination of protein production.

 Since both forms of haemophilia can be caused by a variety of different mutations, initial diagnosis and classification is done by measurement of protein activity rather than by genetic tests, though genetic tests are recommended for testing of family members once a known case of haemophilia is identified.
 Approximately 30% of patients have no family history; their disease is presumably caused by new mutations.

+Causes

+Vaccine

+In 2022, it was reported that a man in his 80s developed Acquired Haemophilia A (AHA) two weeks after he got an injection of COVID-19 mRNA vaccine.
+Several tests demonstrated an isolated prolonged activated partial thromboplastin time (aPTT) not corrected immediately and low clotting factor VIII (FVIII) activity (6.7percent).
+Researchers hypothesized that the mRNA vaccination induced an autoimmune response, considering vaccines can activate nonspecific antibodies and stimulate autoantibody production.

+AHA patients are mostly aged over 65, but it was reported that a 45-year-old woman who had no medical condition suffered from AHA two weeks after receiving COVID-19 mRNA booster injection.
+Researchers observed a drop in FVIII activity (0.9 percent), prolonged aPPT (75.1 seconds), and confirmed FVIII inhibitor (12.8 BU/mL), and could find no indication that genetic factors were responsible for.
+Their study suggested that young adults could suffer from AHA after receiving COVID-19 mRNA shots.

+In 2024, Korean researchers reported that a 56-year-old man who had medical conditions such as diabetes and dyslipidemia was diagnosed with AHA 15 days after receiving his second dose of COVID-19 mRNA vaccine.
+It was Korea's first case of post-vaccination AHA concerning COVID-19 vaccine.
+They argued that monitoring individuals after COVID-19 vaccination was essential for detecting rare adverse effects.